Midnight Rain: Production and music

-Swift wrote and produced "Midnight Rain" with Antonoff, who programmed the track and played percussion, drums, and multiple synthesizers (Moog, Juno 6, Prophet-5, and modular synth).
-Antonoff and Laura Sisk recorded the song at Rough Customer Studio, Brooklyn, and Electric Lady Studios, New York City.
-The track was mixed by Serban Ghenea, assisted by Bryce Bordone, at MixStar Studios, Virginia Beach, Virginia, and mastered by Randy Merrill at Sterling Sound, Edgewater, New Jersey.

-At 2 minutes and 54 seconds long, "Midnight Rain" has a sparse production driven by a distorted Moog synthesizer throughout.
-Its bass displays influences of dubstep, and its beats feature elements of house, trap, and indie pop.
-The track begins with Swift's vocals that are manipulated to a lower pitch resembling a male singing voice, constituting its hook.
+At 2 minutes and 54 seconds long, "Midnight Rain" has a sparse production.
+The track begins with Swift's vocals that are manipulated to an octave lower, resulting in a masculine-sounding pitch; this vocal part constitutes the song's hook.
 To achieve this sound, Antonoff modulated her singing voice using synth plugins including Soundtoys and iZotope Vocalsynth; he said that it was the first time he used such devices in music production.

+Set over a tempo of 70 beats per minute, the track incorporates a programming of hi-hats that alternate between triplets and sixteenth notes, and bright tones of a Juno-6 synthesizer in contrast with the drone created by a distorted Moog synthesizer.
+The arrangement is occasionally accentuated with reversed sounds.
+Critics described the atmosphere and pacing of "Midnight Rain" as slow-burning and "woozy".
 The overall sound is electropop with elements of R&B, electronica, hip-hop, and electro-hip-hop.
-The atmosphere and pacing were described as slow-burning and "woozy" by several critics.
+The bass displays influences of dubstep, and its beats feature elements of house, trap, and indie pop.

 Music critics discussed the significance of the vocal manipulation.
 Mackenzie Wadsworth of the Tallahassee Democrat considered it a "mature sister" to the styles of Swift's 2017 album Reputation, bringing forth an alternative pop feel.
-According to Ellen Johnson of Paste, the effect aligns "Midnight Rain" with the subgenre indietronica and the beats evoke the styles of Strfkr.
-Billboard's Jason Lipshutz described the shift between Swift's pitched-down voice and normal singing as a call and response between the song's narrator and the ex-lover in question.
+According to the musicologist Phoebe E. Hughes, the vocal shifts between masculine- and feminine-sounding act as a narrative technique, representing the subject's perspective and the narrator's accounts.
+This idea was shared by Billboard's Jason Lipshutz, who described the shift between Swift's pitched-down voice and normal singing as a call and response.

 Several reviews compared the production, particularly the vocal parts, to Antonoff's work on Lorde's 2017 album Melodrama.
-(Note: Attributed to the Associated Press' Elise Ryan, Universal Music NZ's Chantal Dalebroux, and Spins Bobby Olivier) Rob Sheffield of Rolling Stone said that the "butch/femme duet" where Swift experiments with her singing was akin to the styles of Prince, while Jon Caramanica of The New York Times wrote that the "overcast mood" of the production and vocals were influenced by Drake and the Weeknd.
+(Note: Attributed to the Associated Press' Elise Ryan, Universal Music NZ's Chantal Dalebroux, and Spins Bobby Olivier) According to Ellen Johnson of Paste, the vocal effect aligns "Midnight Rain" with the subgenre indietronica, and the beats evoke the styles of Strfkr.
+Rob Sheffield of Rolling Stone said that the "butch/femme duet" where Swift experiments with her singing was akin to the styles of Prince, while Jon Caramanica of The New York Times wrote that the "overcast mood" of the production and vocals was influenced by Drake and the Weeknd.